Alfresco/alfresco-transform-core/engines/base/README.md

 A transformer project is expected to provide the following files:

 ~~~
-src/main/resources/templates/transformForm.html
+src/main/resources/templates/test.html
 src/main/java/org/alfresco/transformer/<TransformerName>Controller.java
 src/main/java/org/alfresco/transformer/Application.java
 ~~~

-* transformForm.html - A simple test page using [thymeleaf](http://www.thymeleaf.org) that gathers request
+* test.html - A simple test page using [thymeleaf](http://www.thymeleaf.org) that gathers request
-  parameters so they may be used to test the transformer.
+  parameters, so they may be used to test the transformer.

 ~~~
 <html xmlns:th="http://www.thymeleaf.org">